 A further major earthquake of magnitude 7.3 struck on 12 May 2015, followed by a number of aftershocks of magnitude 5 and above.
 The epicentre was located 76km north-east of Kathmandu in the Dolakha District.

 Nepal is in a highly active earthquake region and earthquakes and tremors are common.
 In the event of a major earthquake, there is likely to be loss of life, widespread damage and severe disruptions to essential services.
 Australians travelling and residing in Nepal are encouraged to be prepared for an earthquake by ensuring they have emergency stocks, including water, on hand.
 See our earthquakes bulletin for advice on travelling to and living in an earthquake-prone region.

 On 18 September 2011, an earthquake measuring 6.8 on the Richter scale struck the north-eastern Indian state of Sikkim, which borders Nepal.
 It caused damage and a number of deaths in Nepal and affected transportation routes, telecommunications, and power water, and food supplies.

 Landslides and flooding can occur throughout the year, but are more frequent during the monsoon season (June to September).
 Avalanches can also occur.

 In the event of major natural disasters, there are likely to be severe disruptions to transport, damage to essential infrastructure, food shortages and health issues.
 Australian travellers should avoid unnecessary travel to the affected regions.

-Further information on natural disasters can be obtained from the Humanitarian Early Warning Service.
+Further information on natural disasters can be obtained from the Global Disaster Alert and Coordination System.
 If a natural disaster occurs, follow the advice of local authorities.